mcbaddoo/bondyieldvolatility/README.md

-# bondyieldvolatility
-Creation of a GARCH model to better understand how bond yield volatility evolves and potentially affects probability distribution.
+Created a GARCH model to better understand how bond yield volatility evolves and potentially affects probability distribution.